Montréal-Trudeau International Airport launches a new brand identity

 3. People, the living embodiment of the brand, are YUL’s greatest strength.

 5. MONTRÉALitude is part of YUL’s DNA and inspires all services provided.

 The new “YUL” identity for the Montréal-Trudeau International Airport, with its vibrant raspberry red and sophisticated, modern design, reflects the innovation, professionalism, vitality and accessibility that are hallmarks of the YUL experience.

 The Montréal experience begins and ends here

 The Montréal-Trudeau International Airport will be the first contact travellers have with the destination and it will also be their last Montréal experience before their departure.
-That’s why YUL increasingly dedicated to making the airport experience extension of Montréal: great food, good shopping, and overall feeling of warmth and breeziness.
+That’s why YUL is increasingly dedicated to making the airport experience extension of Montréal: great food, top-notch shopping, and overall feeling of warmth and comfort.
 Art is a mainstay, and several art works are exhibited throughout various corners of airport.
 And for those craving luxury, a selection of VIP lounges enable busy businessfolks to unwind in the most opulent of settings.

 Focus on sustainability

 The new brand identity also reflects the sustainable approach to the airport.
 The new jetty of the Montréal-Trudeau Airport incorporates six key environmental elements and has earned the building its first LEED certification.
 Future developments will continue this environmentally responsible approach to infrastructure improvements that combine sustainability with improve customer experiences.

 Read this next: Let it flow at these meeting venues in the Quartiers du Canal